hatertron3000/bigcommerce-sitemap-generator/readme.md

 - Web Pages Visible in the Menu
 - Published Blog Posts

+Products with a custom field named "priority" where the value is 0-1 will have a priority element in the url in the sitemap.

 The app creates multiple XML sitemaps, a sitemap index, then uploads them your store via WebDAV where Google can access the sitemap index.

 ## Prerequisites